Neurotoxins (Botox, Dysport & Xeomin):

-The United States Food and Drug Administration (FDA) approved the use of botox treatments in 1992 which has come to be the most popular cosmetic procedure in the United States today.
-It was introduced by opthalmologists in the 1980s to treat optic muscle disorders.
-It is used to combat a lot of people in treating severe facial lines like crow’s feet, wrinkles, neck bands and frown lines.
+The United States Food and Drug Administration (FDA) approved the use of Botox treatments in 1992 which has come to be one the most popular nonsurgical cosmetic procedures in the United States.
+It was first introduced by ophthalmologists in the 1980s to treat spastic eyelid muscle disorders or blepharospasms.
+It is now widely used in treating severe facial lines like crow’s feet, wrinkles, neck bands and frown lines.

-There are side effects that could take place after a treatment like nausea, headache or pain in the injection sites but these could subside after a few days but in a few months for some.
+Possible side effects like nausea, headache or pain in the injection sites can be experienced but should subside.
 Mild soreness and bruising can occur in the treated site.